Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Results

 \subsection{Individual subjects encoding}

 We first evaluated NRF's neural prediction capability for single-subject data.
 Training a separate model for each of the 4 subjects and comparing the average neural prediction accuracy across subjects.
 For comparison, we selected two representative encoding models as baseline comparison.
-The linear regression model from the BrainDIVE \cite{luo2023brain} and the fWRF (Feature-Weighted Receptive Field) encoder \cite{st2018feature}.
-Details about the baseline model are in \ref{app:baseline}.
-We also took the result for full data encoding performance from MindSimulator \cite{bao2025mindsimulator}.
+The linear regression model from the BrainDIVE ~\citep{luo2023brain} and the fWRF (Feature-Weighted Receptive Field) encoder ~\citep{st2018feature}.
+Details about the baseline model are in Appendix \ref{app:baseline}.
+We also took the result for full data encoding performance from MindSimulator ~\citep{bao2025mindsimulator}.

 We first evaluate NRF under limited-data conditions, since practical applications rarely have access to the tens of thousands of trials collected in large-scale datasets such as NSD.
 As shown in Figure~\ref{fig:scratch}a, NRF achieves significantly higher accuracy than baseline models when trained on small numbers of images.
 Remarkably, with only 200 training samples, NRF outperforms baselines trained on more than 800 images.
 We attribute this data efficiency to the anatomical awareness of NRF: by conditioning on spatial coordinates, the model can exploit the smoothness of fMRI responses and learn more effectively from scarce data.
 This neuroscience-inspired design makes NRF particularly well-suited for realistic, low-data regimes.
-We then evaluate NRF in the full-data setting, where models were trained on $\sim$9k images.
-The quantitative evaluation results are shown in Table~\ref{tab:results}.NRF outperforms baselines on voxelwise prediction metrics and achieves comparable performance on semantic-level evaluations.
-Figure~\ref{fig:recon} shows the visualization results of the decoded images.
-Low-level details and the semantic information of the images are very similar to the ground truth.
-These results demonstrate that NRF maintains high voxel-level accuracy while also preserving semantic information, confirming its effectiveness across both limited and full data regimes.